-Here are a key areas to look at and sources of information to help you in your insurance planning:
+Here are some key areas to look at and sources of information to help you with your insurance planning:

 Contact any industry associations.
 They too may be able to provide resources and may even have group purchasing plans available.
 They also may have information on types of insurance coverage, various configurations of general liability insurance, and recommended limits.

 Try to assess the risks your particular small business may be exposed to in the daily operation of the business.
 Risk elements to be considered are location.
 Try and find out the crime rates and vandalism rates.
-The type of building structure your business is located in.
-What is the distance for fire and ambulance to travel?
-Police?
+Another risk is the type of building structure your business is located in.
+What is the distance for fire, Police and ambulance to travel?
 What is the layout of the business structure?
-Stairs, elevators, equipment lay out?
+Stairs, elevators, equipment layout?
 As you can begin to see, the various elements of risk determine what a premium will be and coverage limits the carrier is willing to give your business.

 Utilizing these steps will help you as a business owner understand the risks involved in owning and operating a business.
 Risk management is often not talked about until a business reaches a certain size.
 Many businesses don’t reach that level because of not understanding what risk management is and how it could affect the growth and financial security of your business.